X-CASH-official/gitbook-docs/dpops/installation-process/README.md

 make clean ; make release -j `nproc`
 ```

-Once the build is completed, you will get the `XCASH_DPOPS Has Been Built Successfully` message.
+Once the build is completed, you will get the `xcash-dpops Has Been Built Successfully` message.
 Now that the program is built, you will need to generate a wallet to be used for the delegate and setup the different `units` for systemd to organize how your server manages the different services.

 ### Generate a Wallet